deepfence/golang_deepfence_sdk_ts/client/docs/ControlsPolicyFilterConfig.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnablePolicyLogs

+`func (o *ControlsPolicyFilterConfig) GetEnablePolicyLogs() bool`

+GetEnablePolicyLogs returns the EnablePolicyLogs field if non-nil, zero value otherwise.

+### GetEnablePolicyLogsOk

+`func (o *ControlsPolicyFilterConfig) GetEnablePolicyLogsOk() (*bool, bool)`

+GetEnablePolicyLogsOk returns a tuple with the EnablePolicyLogs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnablePolicyLogs

+`func (o *ControlsPolicyFilterConfig) SetEnablePolicyLogs(v bool)`

+SetEnablePolicyLogs sets EnablePolicyLogs field to given value.

+### HasEnablePolicyLogs

+`func (o *ControlsPolicyFilterConfig) HasEnablePolicyLogs() bool`

+HasEnablePolicyLogs returns a boolean if a field has been set.

+### GetIgnoredRemoteHosts

+`func (o *ControlsPolicyFilterConfig) GetIgnoredRemoteHosts() []string`

+GetIgnoredRemoteHosts returns the IgnoredRemoteHosts field if non-nil, zero value otherwise.

+### GetIgnoredRemoteHostsOk

+`func (o *ControlsPolicyFilterConfig) GetIgnoredRemoteHostsOk() (*[]string, bool)`

+GetIgnoredRemoteHostsOk returns a tuple with the IgnoredRemoteHosts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIgnoredRemoteHosts

+`func (o *ControlsPolicyFilterConfig) SetIgnoredRemoteHosts(v []string)`

+SetIgnoredRemoteHosts sets IgnoredRemoteHosts field to given value.

+### HasIgnoredRemoteHosts

+`func (o *ControlsPolicyFilterConfig) HasIgnoredRemoteHosts() bool`

+HasIgnoredRemoteHosts returns a boolean if a field has been set.

+### SetIgnoredRemoteHostsNil

+`func (o *ControlsPolicyFilterConfig) SetIgnoredRemoteHostsNil(b bool)`

+ SetIgnoredRemoteHostsNil sets the value for IgnoredRemoteHosts to be an explicit nil

+### UnsetIgnoredRemoteHosts
+`func (o *ControlsPolicyFilterConfig) UnsetIgnoredRemoteHosts()`

+UnsetIgnoredRemoteHosts ensures that no value is present for IgnoredRemoteHosts, not even an explicit nil
 ### GetIgnoredRemoteIps

 `func (o *ControlsPolicyFilterConfig) GetIgnoredRemoteIps() []string`